RYANCOAL9999/frontal/README.md

 To set up and run the system, follow these steps:

 1. **Start the PostgreSQL Services:**
    Navigate to the databases directory and launch the PostgreSQL services using Docker Compose.
 This will start the necessary database containers in the background.

    cd databases
    chmod a+x startDatabases.sh
    sh startDatabases.sh

+2. **Start the Prometheus Services:**
+   Navigate to the Prometheus directory and launch the PostgreSQL services using Docker Compose.
+This will start the necessary database containers in the background.

+   cd prometheus
+   chmod a+x startPrometheus.sh
+   sh startPrometheus.sh

    Note: Ensure Docker and Docker Compose are installed and running on your system.

-2. Grant Execution Permissions to Shell Scripts:
+3. Grant Execution Permissions to Shell Scripts:
    Navigate to the server directory and provide executable permissions to the following scripts: active.sh, deactivate.sh, and install.sh.
    cd ../server
    chmod a+x active.sh deactivate.sh install.sh

    Note: These scripts are essential for activating and installing necessary components of the backend service.
-3. Run the active.sh and install.sh Scripts:
+4. Run the active.sh and install.sh Scripts:
    First, execute active.sh to activate the necessary services or configurations.
 Then, run install.sh to install any required dependencies and set up the environment.
    sh active.sh
    sh install.sh

    Note: These scripts must be run in sequence for proper initialization and setup of the backend.
-4. Consider Cython for Performance (Optional but Recommended):
+5. Consider Cython for Performance (Optional but Recommended):
    The project includes a computationally intensive image processing component.
 By default, it will fall back to a pure Python implementation if the Cython-compiled version is not found.
 For optimal performance, especially in load testing or production scenarios, it is highly recommended to compile the Cython module.
    * **Prerequisites:**
      * Ensure Cython is installed (pip install Cython).